Mother's Little Helper (Once Upon a Time): In the characters' past

-In the Enchanted Forest and Neverland (Present Day)
+In the Enchanted Forest and Neverland

 At a pub, Hook comes across Blackbeard and the two make a deal, with Hook needing a magic bean and Blackbeard needing a ship, but this one is done over a game of cards, only for Hook to lose to his adversary.
-When they walked over to the dock, The Jolly Roger is nowhere to be found as it is in another realm, allowing Hook to reveal he meant to lose as Blackbeard had six aces in his deck, knowing he would be returning to Storybrooke either way.
+When they walked over to the dock, the Jolly Roger is nowhere to be found as it is in another realm, allowing Hook to reveal he meant to lose as Blackbeard had six aces in his deck, knowing he would be returning to Storybrooke either way.
 Blackbeard reluctantly hands over a bean so they could travel together.
 However, the portal sends the pirates to a place that Hook is very familiar with: Neverland, as he cannot return home to Emma.
-When they see the Lost Boys (those who chose to stay behind in Neverland the last time they were there) they chase after them, Hook and Blackbeard make to the shoreline but when they reach and see a boat Blackbeard ends the truce by knocking Hook out and escaping with the boat.
-Hook then continues to run as the Lost Boys chase him.
+The two pirates encounter several Lost Boys who stayed behind in Neverland the last time Hook was there and remains loyal to Peter Pan, and they chase after them.
+Hook and Blackbeard make to the shoreline but when they reach and see a boat Blackbeard ends the truce by knocking Hook out and escaping with the boat.

 In Storybrooke

-In the Present Day, Gideon tells Emma that he needs her help to defeat the Black Fairy and as long as he has the napkin with her tears, Hook will not return to her.
+Gideon tells Emma that he needs her help to defeat the Black Fairy and as long as he has the napkin with her tears, Hook will not return to her.
 Emma and Snow then visit Gold and Belle at the Pawn Shop, where despite a plea from Gold and Belle to spare Gideon's life and Emma's doubts, they do come to a truce that Emma should partner up with Gideon, as Gold tells Emma about the Black Fairy and what she is capable of as she is also Gold's mother.